-Step 1 - Area Calculation: Use a measuring tape to find the width and height of the wall you will build.
-For a simple rectangular wall home, just multiply the height by the length.
-If there are doors and windows, deduct the area they will occupy.
-Finally, add up each of the walls to get the total area.

-Method A - Bolsa Bahia: Find a large building.
+From the "águas guardadas" series.
+Step 1 - Area Calculation: Use a measuring tape to find the width and height of the wall The work births from the stick of a heron with you will build.
+For a simple rectangular wall the remains of an oar.
+The objects from the home, just multiply the height by the length. series "guarded waters" destroy themselves by their gathering in ravines, riverbanks, If there are doors and windows, deduct the area they will occupy.
+Finally, add up each of or water backyards.
+Pieces of watercraft, the walls to get the total area. wooden bones, piranha, and saruê fossils compose the attempt at a presépio: vestiges Method A - Bolsa Bahia: Find a large building. of old fruits, green nets, and canoe dogs.
 Give preference to construction sites for buildings or commercial points.
-Identify the pile of bricks.
-Take one brick and carry it like a bag with the help of a cord.
-It is also possible to bring it as a pillow.

-(Page four) Step 2 - Choose the type of brick you are going to use.
-After, check in this reference table how many bricks are needed to fill one square meter.

-[Concrete brick / 9 × 19 × 39 cm or 14 × 19 × 39cm] = 12.5 units per m2 [Baiano brick standing on a 10 cm wide wall] = 23 units per m2 [Baiano brick lying on a 20 cm wide wall] = 46 units per m2 [Common solid brick wall, 10 cm wide] = 92 units per m2 [Common solid brick wall, 20 cm wide] = 184 units per m2
+Identify the When I was born, in 1997, in the blaze pile of bricks.
+Take one brick and carry it like a of the northern region of Minas Gerais, bag with the help of a cord.
+It is also possible Brazil - they baptized me with my father's name: Davi de Jesus do Nascimento.
+I'm to bring it as a pillow. a curimatá riverside artist, a supporter (Page four) of agglomerations, and an on-the-cuff Step 2 - Choose the type of brick you are writer.
+Conceived at the margins of the São going to use.
+After, check in this reference Francisco river-the waterway of my life-I table how many bricks are needed to fill one work collecting affections from the riverside ancestry and realize "almost-rivers" in the square meter. arid.
+I was raised alongside carranqueiros [Concrete brick / 9 × 19 × 39 cm or 14 × 19 × fishermen and washerwomen.
+The weight 39 cm] = 12.5 units per m2 of carrying the river on my back drinks from the source of the first suns I cried in my life.
+[Baiano brick standing on a 10 cm wide wall] = 23 units per m2 To hold on to the humpback, the carranca [Baiano brick lying on a 20 cm wide wall] has made me feel the power of the wind of = 46 units per m2 my bent taboca on the tracing of the loose [Common solid brick wall, 10 cm wide] kite that went down the gongo-like snail = 92 units per m2 envelopment spiral to the right heel as a snake, bait, fish, and rock.
+[Common solid brick wall, 20 cm wide] = 184 units per m2 8. manuel arturo abreu

-(Page five)

-Method B - Platform Jump: To carry two bricks from the construction site for the land you want to build your home, use a strip of synthetic leather or other fabric and tie two bricks to each foot.
+(Page five) Method B - Platform Jump: To carry two bricks from the construction site for the land you want to build your home, use a strip of synthetic leather or other fabric and tie two bricks to each foot.
 Take the path firmly, with patience and caution.